vscalcione/maturita-website-springboot-angular-demo/README.md

 ## Backend module (Springboot & Java 8)

-Il modulo di backend è sviluppato in Java 8 con l'utilizzo di Springboot come framework di backend.
+The backend module is developed in Java 8 with the use of Springboot like backend's framework.

-Ulteriori tecnologie utilizzate saranno:
+Other tech stacks used in this project are:
-- Base dati MySQL con container Docker per evitare di avere il server MySQL in locale
+- MySQL DB containeraized with Docker
-- Swagger per l'esposizione delle REST APIs
+- Swagger for the exposing of REST APIs
-- Lombok per la gestione di Spring Data
+- Lombok for the managing of Spring Data module

 ![java-logo](https://img.icons8.com/color/60/000000/java-coffee-cup-logo--v1.png)
 ![springboot-logo](https://img.icons8.com/color/60/000000/spring-logo.png)